pmean/classes/biostats-2/general/programming-rubric.md

 -   Including your name and date on the title of any graph
     -   For example, "This graph was produced by Steve Simon on 2023-09-19."

+**Interpretations**.
+If the assignment requires interpretation, you must provide a simple description that a typical medical professional would expect.
+This means

+-   Rounding your numbers liberally (do not say that the mean is $49,637)
+-   Using the actual units of measurement when they are available

+In addition, you must not confuse sample statistics with parameters.
+A hypothesis about a difference in means is a difference in population means not sample means.
+Allude to the population you are trying to generalize your results to.

 **Readability**.
 I am not grading on the readability of your code.
 Nevertheless, if you use a program other than SPSS, I strongly encourage you to use line breaks, indents, and vertical lists to make your code more readable.

 ### Grading rubric